LouisLeNezet/louislenezet.github.io/_posts/2025-01-26-PhaseImpute-v1.0.0.md

 ![phaseimpute_metromap](assets/img/phaseimpute/MetroMap_animated.svg)

-1) Reference Panel Preprocessing
+1) Reference panel pre-processing
 The first step involves processing your reference panel, ensuring that it’s compatible with the selected imputation tools.
 This includes operations like normalization, phasing, and extraction of relevant sites.
-2) Imputation of Target Data
+2) Imputation of target data
 Next, the pipeline uses the selected software (Glimpse, Stitch, or Quilt) to impute your target BAM or VCF files, filling in missing genetic data based on the reference panel.
-3) Simulation of Target Files
+3) Simulation of target files
 You can also simulate target files with varying sequencing depths, enabling you to test how different depths impact imputation accuracy.
-4) Imputation Accuracy Evaluation
+4) Imputation accuracy evaluation
 The pipeline allows you to compare the imputed data against a truth set.
 This truth set can be either computed using `bcftools mpileup` or provided as a VCF file of known genotypes.

 ## Key Features